 UNIT- I : Forensic Science – Definition – Development of Forensic science in India – Organization and functions of Forensic laboratory

-UNIT- II: Physical evidence – their classification and significance – Locard’s Principle of exchange- class and individual characteristics.
-Crime Scene examinations – documentation of crime scene- recognition, collection, preservation, and transportation of physical evidence for laboratory examinations.
+UNIT- II : Physical evidences – their classification and significance – Locard’s Principle of exchange- class and individual characteristics.
+Crime Scene examinations – documentation of crime scene- recognition, collection, preservation and transportation of physical evidence for laboratory examinations.
 Fundamentals of photography – crime scene photography

 UNIT – III :

-UNIT- IV : Tool marks – identification – restoration of filed off/erased marks – Detection of counterfeit coins and currency.
-Fire arms, Bullet and cartridge case identification – pellets and wads – Range of firing.
+UNIT- IV: Tool marks – identification – the restoration of filed off/erased marks – Detection of counterfeit coins and currency.
+Firearms, Bullet, and cartridge case identification – pellets and wads – Range of firing.